Introduction

 - Crane load: Corresponds to the load to which the structure is subjected as a result of the presence of cranes.

-After defining and applying the loads, the structural simulation was carried out and the results can be seen in Figure 2.
+Subsequently, after the loads were defined and applied, the structural simulation was performed, and the results are shown in Figure 2.

 Figure 2: Structural simulation of the shed [2].